Skip to main content

 The Science of Red Blood Cell Production

 The process begins with a hormone called erythropoietin, or EPO.
 Your kidneys produce EPO in response to oxygen levels in the body.
-Testosterone amplifies the production of EPO, sending a stronger signal to the to create red blood cells.
+Testosterone amplifies the production of EPO, sending a stronger signal to the bone marrow to create red blood cells.
 This is a natural, physiological response.

 Think of it as your body upgrading its oxygen delivery network to meet the demands of a system running on an optimized hormonal fuel.
 The key is ensuring this upgrade remains within a safe and effective range, which is why regular monitoring is a cornerstone of any responsible hormonal optimization protocol.